google/zetasql/docs/functions-and-operators.md

 If the regular expression contains a capturing group (`(...)`), and there is a match for that capturing group, that match is returned.
-If there are multiple matches for a capturing group, the last match is returned.
+If there are multiple matches for a capturing group, the first match is returned.

 Returns an error if: